NickKhunapoj/dekhor-portal/README.md

 # DekHor!
-This repository is a combonation of multiple projects altogether with central portal to access application, including:
+This mini-project is part of software development practice 2, mainly towards project management and workflow integrations.
+We combines multiple projects altogether, some are from previous subject and some are rewritten, with addition of central portal to access application, including:
 - **DekHor Blogs**: An application that user can write blogs
 - **DekHor Dorms**: Helps user find dorm near university that they like
 - **DekHor Eats**: Let users posts about food